jamieleepreece/laravel-custom-relation/README.md

     }
 }
 ```
 The first two named arguments are required to define a custom relationship.
 The `related` argument is the NS for the target `Model` and the `baseConstraints` is for providing the base query of the custom relationship.
+This does not require any WHERE constraints, as these are applied dynamically depending on the relationship being called.

 The `foreignKey` here is optional, but is passed so that default logic in the relationship lifecycle can be applied, such as mapping models to the parent, existence queries and eager loading.
 However, if you wanted to write your own handlers then you can pass through additional closures like so